prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 For more information about troubleshooting OpenTelemetry traces, see `Troubleshooting traces <https://projectnessie.org/try/configuration/#troubleshooting-traces>`_.

-If an error similar to the following example is displayed, this is probably because you are interacting with an http server, and not https server.
+If an error similar to the following example is displayed, this is probably because you are interacting with an http server, and not an https server.
 You need to set ``iceberg.nessie.uri`` to ``http://localhost:19120/api/v1``.

 .. code-block:: none